 Notices of defects shall not, under any circumstances, be accepted after the goods have been treated or processed insofar as the defect was detectable during the inspection in the state as delivered.

 5.4.
-In case of material defects, we shall first be given the opportunity to supplement our performance within a reasonable period of time, whereby we shall have the option, subject to Section 478 of the German Civil Code - of either remedying the defect or of delivering a non-defective item.
+In case of material defects, we shall first be given the opportunity to supplement our performance within a reasonable period of time, whereby we shall have the option of either remedying the defect or of delivering a non-defective item.
 In the latter case, the customer shall be obliged to return the defective article to us upon our request, in accordance with the statutory regulations.
 Should the supplementary performance be unsuccessful, or should we finally and absolutely refuse supplementary performance, or should we be able to refuse supplementary performance pursuant to Section 439, paragraph 3, of the German Civil Code, or can the customer not be reasonably expected to accept the supplementary performance, or should Section 323, paragraph 2, of the German Civil Code be applicable in this case, the customer shall be entitled to withdraw from the contract or to reduce the valuable consideration without prejudicing any claims for compensation in accordance with clause 6.

 5.5.
-Subject to Section 478 of the German Civil Code, there shall be no warranty claims in case of insignificant deviations from the agreed quality, minor impairment of usefulness, natural wear and tear or damage arising after the transfer of risk as a result of improper or negligent handling and storage, excessive strain, unsuitable operating equipment, or arising from particular outside influences which are not provided for in the contract, or from non-reproducible software errors.
+There shall be no warranty claims in case of insignificant deviations from the agreed quality, minor impairment of usefulness, natural wear and tear or damage arising after the transfer of risk as a result of improper or negligent handling and storage, excessive strain, unsuitable operating equipment, or arising from particular outside influences which are not provided for in the contract, or from non-reproducible software errors.
 Claims based on defects attributable to improper modifications or repair work carried out by the customer or third parties and the consequences thereof shall likewise be excluded.

 5.7.
 The customer shall not be entitled to claim compensation for expenses incurred for the purpose of supplementary performance, in particular costs for transportation, travel, labour and material, should the expenses increase because the article of sale has subsequently been transferred to a location other than the place of business of the customer, unless said transfer is in accordance with the intended use of the item.

 5.8.
-Furthermore, clause 6 applies to claims for damages.
+For the rest, claims for damages shall be governed by clause 6.
 The customer shall not be entitled to make any further claims, or claims other than those specified in said clause, against us or our subcontractors due to a material defect.